Our Inn’s History

 Bourbon Manor has not always been an award-winning bed and breakfast inn.
 This historic property in Bardstown, KY has quite a colorful history dating back to the 18th century.

-Originally referred to as Bruntwood Manor, the large solid-brick house features a full basement with foundations made of large, native limestone blocks.
+Originally referred to as Oaklawn Plantation, the large solid-brick house features a full basement with foundations made of large, native limestone blocks.
 Each wall is four rows of brick thick; each brick having been made on the property by the plantation’s slave labor.
 The outside walls are topped with a wide, flat wooden cornice of detailed dentil moldings.
 On top of the handsome building rests a rectangular cupola with large, square windows and a beautiful modillion cornice.
 The cupola was originally meant for use for security lookout, overseeing farm workers, and to watch the weather.

 Inside, the building’s interior is divided into four 19′ x 19′ square rooms on the second and third levels.
 The entrance is punctuated by a gorgeous cantilevered spiral staircase which opens onto the second story before continuing to the attic.